mmackh/MAImagePickerController-of-InstaPDF/README.markdown

 1. Add all the necessary files inside MAImagePicker to your Project
 2. #import "MAImagePickerController.h" in your ViewController's header (.h) file & declare that it can be delegated by MAImagePickerControllerDelegate
 3. IMPORTANT: This project uses the OpenCV framework.
 Download the newest version here: 'http://opencv.org/'
-4. The API is rather simple, use it like this:
+4. Double check all the necessary frameworks: 'CoreImage.framework', 'opencv2.framework', 'QuartzCore.framework', 'ImageIO.framework', 'CoreMedia.framework', 'AVFoundation.framework', MediaPlayer.framework
-5. Double check all the necessary frameworks: 'CoreImage.framework', 'opencv2.framework', 'QuartzCore.framework', 'ImageIO.framework', 'CoreMedia.framework', 'AVFoundation.framework'
+5. The API is rather simple, use it like this:

 ```objective-c
 - (IBAction)initButton:(id)sender